test-this-shit-please/test-this-shit-please.github.io/README.md

 ---

 ## We specialize in

-- Manual testing of web and mobile applications
+- Manual testing of web and mobile applications.
-- Automated API testing
+- Automated API testing.
-- Load testing
+- Load testing.
-- Unit trsting
+- Unit trsting.
-- UI/UX testing of web and mobile applications
+- UI/UX testing of web and mobile applications.
-- AI application testing
+- AI application testing.
-- Training materials for testers and team training
+- Training materials for testers and team training.

 ## Currently in progress
 > ⛔️ We do not disclose the names of clients and project names in progress.
 And we will not reveal the name of your project to anyone.

-- DEX exchange
+- DEX exchange.
-- CEX exchange
+- CEX exchange.
-- NFT marketplace
+- NFT marketplace.
-- Payment system
+- Payment system.
-- Project for transforming games from web2 to web3
+- Project for transforming games from web2 to web3.
-- Online education project
+- Online education project.
-- Online queue project for clinics
+- Online queue project for clinics.
-- Telegram bots
+- Telegram bots.
-- Games
+- Games.

 ## Advantages of working with us
 - We rotate QA engineers on projects, ensuring a fresh perspective.